ck-cap/job-search-platform/README.md

 1. Clone the repository
 2. Create a feature branch
 3. Make changes in appropriate service directory
-4. Test locally with `./start.sh local`
+4. Test locally with `./dev-start.sh`
-5. Test with Docker using `./start.sh docker`
+5. Test with Docker using `./dev-start.sh docker`
 6. Submit pull request

 ## 📄 License